apollographql/supergraph-demo/README.md

 Create a `Graph` of type `Deployed` with the `Federation` option.

-Configure `rover` to use connect to your account:
+Configure `rover` to connect to your account:

 ```sh
 rover config auth